 There were many other staff members around the lounge cleaning tables, assisting other customers and filling up the food and drinks area when necessary.

-We very much enjoyed our short visit to the Moscow Airport Lounge at Moscow Sheremetyevo airport and wouldn’t hesitate to come back to this lounge during a future visit to the airport.
+We very much enjoyed our short visit to the Moscow Airport Lounge at Moscow Sheremetyevo airport and wouldn’t hesitate to come back to this lounge during a future (and hopefully longer) visit to the airport.
 With a wide selection of food and drinks, this lounge is perfect for any traveller.

 A great airport lounge with a wide variety of food and drink makes this the ideal place to relax prior to or in-between a flight.
 Some minor adjustments to seating options could heavily increase the comfort level here, as for the food rating – we’re probably just being over fussy!